ebarooni/capacitor-docgen/README.md

 ## Changes

-The upstream [repository](https://github.com/ionic-team/capacitor-docgen) does not support TypeScript interfaces that extend or implement other interfaces correctly.
+[@capacitor/docgen](https://github.com/ionic-team/capacitor-docgen) does not support type intersections or interface extensions.
 This fork addresses that limitation by ensuring that inherited properties and methods are included in the generated documentation.

 ## Example Readme File